rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 # RabbitMQ CLI Tools

-This is a next generation implementation of the [rabbitmqctl](https://www.rabbitmq.com/man/rabbitmqctl.1.man.html) and other RabbitMQ CLI tools.
+This is the [next generation](https://groups.google.com/forum/#!topic/rabbitmq-users/x0XugmBt-IE) implementation of the [rabbitmqctl](https://www.rabbitmq.com/man/rabbitmqctl.1.man.html) and other RabbitMQ CLI tools.

-This is still very much a work in progress right now.
+This project is a work in progress and targets RabbitMQ `3.7.0` (currently the `master` branch).
 For production use, go with the `rabbitmqctl` distributed with the `rabbitmq-server` repo.

 ## Goals